LearnersGuild/partners/Operating-Model/Working-Together.md

 ## Getting Things Done

-All partners in Learners Guild commit practice [GTD](GTD.md).
+All partners in Learners Guild commit to practicing [Getting Things Done](GTD.md).
 The [Holacracy constitution](https://github.com/LearnersGuild/Holacracy-Constitution) requires that partners be responsible for tracking their next-actions and projects in a database that is constantly updated and reviewed.

 Getting Things Done (GTD) is a well known and effective personal productivity system that formalizes this process.
-We all use Asana for GTD.
-Software projects are defined in Asana and link to either pivotal or trello for task breakdown.
+We all use Asana for GTD, and we even have a bot that automates tedious tasks and helps us use it better!

-Check out the [Getting Things Done](GTD.md) section of the Guide
+Check out the [Getting Things Done](GTD.md) section of the Guide for more information.